 4. DETECT (DE)

-To reduce the impact of cybersecurity threats, the DETECT function prioritizes the rapid identification and response to potential threats.
+To reduce the impact of cybersecurity threats, the DETECT CSF function prioritizes the rapid identification and response to potential threats.
 This involves employing strong detection mechanisms capable of distinguishing between minor incidents and major breaches.
-Early detection enables organizations to address issues before they escalate and impose substantial damage.
+Early detection enables organizations to address issues before they escalate and impose substantial damage — a key principle of NIST CSF 2.0 and modern cybersecurity frameworks.

 |